What can you do about mold on log homes? Is mold inevitable?

 Mold on logs is not only unsightly – it can be the sign of rot in the log.
-This has been a particularly tough year for log homes due to lots of snow and now a rainy spring.
+This has been a particularly tough year for log homes, with lots of snow and now a rainy spring.
 When logs can’t dry out, mold (and eventually rot) can take hold.

 Mold is the precursor to decay and rot.
-If you see it on your logs, it is important to do something to remove it.
+If you see it in your logs, it is important to take action to remove it.
 Don’t ignore it.
 The sign of mold is black or discoloration of the logs.
-An extreme example of what happens when left unchecked is actual mushrooms growing on the wood.
+An extreme example of what happens when left unchecked is the growth of actual mushrooms on the wood.

 What to do?
-Start by sanding the areas, noticing if the wood seems wet or dry.
+Start by sanding the areas and noting whether the wood feels wet or dry.
 If it is wet and soft, you have a problem.
 Call us for help.
 715-373-5744 or contact us.

-If it is dry, sand it and after sanding, apply a borate treatment.
-We recommend Bora-Care, which is a concentrated form of borates.
+If it is dry, sand it, then apply a borate treatment.
+We recommend Bora-Care, a concentrated borate product.
 Apply Bora-Care on the affected area(s) at least three times in the space of a day or so.
 Be sure the area is allowed to dry thoroughly.

 Note: Do not use chlorine bleach on logs.
-It can have a negative interaction with your stain.
+It can negatively interact with your stain.

 If rain is in the forecast after application, consider covering the area with a tarp to allow the logs to dry.
 Once they are thoroughly dry, apply a fresh coat of stain on the treated logs.
 If the mold returns, the log may be too far-gone and it may need to be replaced.
 Click here for information on replacing rotten logs.